Pelvic Floor Health After 50: Menopause & Bladder Control

 Your pelvic floor contains two types of muscle fibers:

 If you only do quick squeezes… you miss endurance.
-If you only hold long contractions… you miss responsiveness.

 Both matter.